29 Curve sketching

 271.8281828459045

-So maybe graphing over \([50, 300]\) will be a good start:
+So maybe graphing over \([50, 300]\) will be a good start.
+A graph is shown in Figure 29.10.

 But it isn’t!
 The function takes its time getting back towards \(0\).
 We know that there must be a change of concavity as \(x \rightarrow \infty\), as there is a horizontal asymptote.
-We looks for the anticipated inflection point to ensure our graph includes that:
+We look for the anticipated inflection point to ensure our graph includes that:

 find_zeros(diff(ex, x, x), 1, 5000)